mikesol/plzwrk/README.md

 ## Contributing

 Thanks for your interest in contributing!
-Here is a small list  of things I'd really appreciate help with:

-- Static site rendering
-- Automatic code splitting
-- Hot reloading
-- Documentation
+If you have a bug or feature request, please file an [issue](https://github.com/meeshkan/plzwrk/issues), or if you'd like to hack at the code base, please propose a [pull request](https://github.com/meeshkan/plzwrk/issues).